 Day 6.
 Leenane to Drummin

 Entering Co.
-Mayo today, a taxi will transfer you to Glenacally Bridge, as this part of the Way is on 8km of busy main road.
-The Way rises through forest over Tawnyard Lough descending to Sheefry Bridge over the Owenmore River in the Sheefry Hills.
+Mayo today the Way rises through forest over Tawnyard Lough descending to Sheefry Bridge over the Owenmore River in the Sheefry Hills.
 The longer route climbs a deep stream ravine crossing at 480m to see the first glimpse of the quartzite cone of Croagh Patrick.
 The glaciated coum Lough Lugacolliwee is a peaceful place in the midst of such mountain splendour.
 Evening meals are available in your guesthouse tonight.

 Hiking time: 4 hours, uphill.
 80m, appr.
 12 km.
 And for the alternative route via Lough Lugacolliwee hiking time: 7 hours, uphill.
 430m, appr.
 23 km.